Vancomycin-Resistant Enterococci (VRE)

 How is the infection diagnosed?

-The infection is usually first found when a patient is admitted to hospital, when a urine sample or a blood sample is taken, or a rectal or wound swab is done and sent to the laboratory for testing.
+The infection is usually first found when a patient is admitted to hospital.
+A urine or blood sample is taken, or a rectal or wound swab is done and sent to the laboratory for testing.
+The test results show the infection.

 Do these bacteria always cause infection?